maxmacdon/The-Truth-About-Twitter/README.md

 account they wish and share results to Facebook & Twitter

-Deployed Via AWS ( Datasets, documents and data mining directory all removed from code base before deployment )
+Deployed Via AWS ( Datasets, documents and data mining directory all removed from code base before deployment ) at : http://ttat-env.tmmyjzitps.us-west-2.elasticbeanstalk.com/?